Phom Penh to Angkor Wat Overnight Tour by Road

 Day Two: Sambor Prey Kuk & Fish Sauce Mansions

 Today is a bit more relaxed so you can enjoy a leisurely breakfast.
 Then you depart for Sambor Prey Kuk.

-You meet up with a local guide when you arrive at tree-engulfed ruins of 7th-century Prey Kuk, a monumental city that inspired later rulers to create Angkor.
+You meet up with a local guide when you arrive at tree-engulfed ruins of 7th-century Prey Kuk. a monumental city that inspired later rulers to create Angkor.
 Brick stupas and sandstone doors and lintels emerge from the forest as you walk along pleasant jungle paths.
-This peaceful Eden is eerily pockmarked by enormous craters from battles with the Khmer Rouge.
 Remnants of gigantic yoni pedestals hint at the scale of looted phallic pillars that once were bathed in lustral waters by Hindu faithful.
 The brick carving, though weathered, is superb and unusual, a clear-stepping stone to development of Angkor's amazing stone galleries.